vuejs/apollo/packages/docs/data/error-handling.md

 ```

 ::: warning
-If the retried operation also results in errors, those errors are not passed to `ErrorLink` again to prevent infinite loops.
+If the retried operation also fails, those errors do not reach `ErrorLink` again.
 An `ErrorLink` can only retry a particular operation once.
 :::

-### Retrying on Network Errors
+### Retry on network errors

-For network errors, use [RetryLink](https://www.apollographql.com/docs/react/api/link/apollo-link-retry/) with configurable retry logic:
+For network errors, [`RetryLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-retry/) handles exponential backoff:

 ```ts
 import { from, HttpLink } from '@apollo/client'